Krealer/grid-quest/README.md

 ### Environments

 Maps can specify an `environment` value which adds a CSS class like `env-fog` or `env-rain` to the grid.
+When the field is omitted the map defaults to the `clear` environment, applying an `env-clear` class.
 The stylesheet provides visual effects for these classes.
 Additional options such as `env-day`, `env-dusk` and `env-night` are available for custom day, dusk or night scenes.

 ## Deployment